jpuckett-di/gh-deployment-helpers/README.md

 1. Navigate to the deployment log document:
    `https://docs.google.com/document/d/1fzr51RGomgIRwenb-rOv6AHxeDVvDHXHmree6HUW0xM/*`

-2. You'll see a green "Declare Success" button in the top-left corner with an × close button:
+2. You'll see a green "time" button in the top-left corner with an × close button:
-   **[×] Declare Success**
+   **[×] time**

-3. Click the button to:
+3. Use the button with two different actions:

+   **Short Click (quick tap):**

+   - Copies just the timestamp (e.g., "9:30 AM") to your clipboard
+   - Shows "✅ Time copied to clipboard!" notification

+   **Long Click (hold for 1 second):**

+   - Button text changes to "declare success" while holding
-   - Copy "{time} deployment declared successfully" to your clipboard
+   - Copies full message "{time} deployment declared successfully" to your clipboard
-   - Show a success notification
+   - Shows "✅ Success text copied to clipboard!" notification
+   - Button text returns to "time" when released

 4. Manually paste (Ctrl+V or Cmd+V) at your desired location in the document

 ### General

-4. Click the × to remove the button if you don't need it
+- Click the × to remove the button if you don't need it

 ## Example Output